-In the research area of programming languages, a wide variety of abstraction, modularization, and composition mechanisms have been invented to achieve a high degree of separation of concerns, e.g., functions, classes, and packages.
-However, in the late 1990s, the point was made that traditional mechanisms are not sufficient for the implementation of a particular class of concerns, called crosscutting concerns [3].
+In programming languages, many abstraction and modularization mechanisms have been invented to achieve a high degree of separation of concerns, e.g., functions, classes, and packages.
+However, in the late 1990s, the point was made that traditional abstraction and modularization mechanisms are not sufficient for the implementation of a particular class of concerns, called crosscutting concerns [3].

 Crosscutting is defined as a structural relationship between concern implementations that is alternative to hierarchical and block structure.
-A key observation is that programming languages that support only hierarchical and block structure, i.e., that offer only mechanisms like functions, classes, and packages, are not sufficient for the (de)composition of crosscutting concerns [3,4,5].
+A key observation is that programming languages that support only hierarchical and block structure, i.e., that offer only mechanisms like functions, classes, and packages, are not sufficient for the implementation of crosscutting concerns [3, 4, 5].
 This limitation is called the tyranny of the dominant decomposition [4]: a program can be modularized in only one way at a time, and the concerns that do not align with this modularization end up scattered across many modules and tangled with one another.
-The reason for scattering and tangling is that typically only mechanisms are provided that support the (de)composition of concerns that align well with the given module structure, e.g., established by classes or functions.
-Overlapping or crosscutting concerns like transaction management are not supported.
-For example, Zhang and Jacobson have analyzed several large software projects and found many crosscutting concerns that affect large parts of the code basis [6].
+The reason is that typically only abstraction and modularization mechanisms are provided that support the decomposition of orthogonal concerns, e.g, classes or functions.
+Overlapping or crosscutting concerns like synchronization and logging are not supported.
+Zhang and Jacobson have analyzed several large software projects and found many crosscutting concerns that affect wide parts of the code basis [6].

-Since the 1990s, the problem of crosscutting concerns has been studied in depth and many approaches, most notably aspect-oriented programming, have been proposed [3, 7, 4, 8].
-Many researchers have focused on enhancing object-oriented programming to support the separation, modularization, and composition of crosscutting concerns.
-Interestingly, in an early publication, it was conjectured that the problem of crosscutting concerns occurs also in functional programming [3].
-Still, only few researchers explored the problem of crosscutting in functional programming - mainly with a focus on language theory and not on code structure and modularity.
-So, it is not known what the shape and impact of crosscutting concerns in functional programs are.
-Also there are only few practical tools and languages that support crosscutting concerns (see Sec.
+Since the 1990s, the problem of crosscutting concerns has been studied in depth and many approaches have been proposed [3,7,4,8].
+Many researchers have focused on enhancing object-oriented programming to support the separation and modularization of crosscutting concerns.
+Interestingly, in an early publication on this topic, it was conjectured that the problem of crosscutting concerns occurs also in functional programming [3].
+Still, only few researchers explored the problem of crosscutting in functional programming - mainly with a focus on language theory.
+So, it is not known what the shape and impact of crosscutting concerns in functional programs are, and there are only few practical tools and languages that support crosscutting concerns (see Sec.
 6).

-In our work on software product lines [9,10,11], we noted the existence of crosscutting concerns in functional programs when we wanted to decompose software systems into reusable code units that can be combined flexibly to produce different variants of a program tailored to specific scenarios or needs.
-As with other software artifacts, e.g., written in Java, we found that crosscutting concerns in functional programs lead to code scattering and tangling.
-This motivated us to explore the problem of crosscutting in functional programming and to develop proper development support.
-Our solution is based on feature orientation, a programming paradigm for large-scale software composition and software product lines [8, 12, 13].
+In our work on software product lines [9, 10], we noted the existence of crosscutting concerns in functional programs when we wanted to decompose software systems into reusable code units that can be combined flexibly to produce different variants of a program tailored to specific scenarios/needs.
+As with other software artifacts, e.g, written in Java, we found that crosscutting concerns in functional programs lead to code scatting and tangling.
+This motivated us to explore the problem of crosscutting in functional programming and to provide proper development support.
+Our solution is based on feature orientation, a programming paradigm for large-scale software synthesis and software product lines [8, 11, 12].

-We contribute an analysis and discussion of the problem of crosscutting concerns in functional programs and explain why traditional programming mechanisms of functional languages, such as functions, algebraic data types, and monads, are not sufficient for implementing them.
+We contribute an analysis and discussion of the problem of crosscutting concerns in functional programs and explain why traditional abstraction and modularization mechanisms of functional languages, such as functions, algebraic data types, and monads, are not sufficient to implement them.
 Based on this discussion, we propose two solutions that rely on feature orientation.
-Finally, we discuss our experience on crosscutting concerns in Haskell programs made in two case studies and how to support crosscutting concerns using the two feature-oriented tools that we have built / extended for this purpose.
+Then, we discuss our experience with two case studies on crosscutting concerns in Haskell programs and how to deal with them using the two feature-oriented tools that we have built/extended for this purpose.